Santorini Ammoudi Bay Santorini - jimmy teoh / Pexels

 What Is Ammoudi Bay?

-Ammoudi (also spelled Amoudi) is the tiny natural harbour at the foot of the Oia caldera cliff.
-It has no beach in the traditional sense — just dark volcanic rock shelves dropping directly into deep, crystal-clear water.
-A handful of fish tavernas, some fishing boats, a small jetty, and a row of red rocks perfect for cliff-jumping and swimming.
+Ammoudi (sometimes spelled Amoudi) is the small natural harbour sitting directly below Oia at the foot of the caldera cliff.
+Don’t come expecting a beach — there isn’t one.
+What you get instead is dark volcanic rock dropping straight into deep, impossibly clear water, a couple of fishing boats, a short jetty, and a handful of tavernas that have been feeding people here for generations.

-It is reached from Oia by 200+ stone steps carved into the cliff face — the same steps that donkeys have carried supplies up and down for centuries.
-You can also drive — there is a narrow road around the northern tip of the island that reaches the bay, with limited parking.
+Getting there from Oia means descending 200+ stone steps cut into the cliff — the same route donkeys have used to carry supplies for centuries.
+There’s also a narrow road that loops around the northern tip of the island if you’d rather drive, but parking is tight and the road earns its reputation.

 The Seafood Tavernas